almereyda/awesome-starred/README.md

 - [SakhriHoussem/vue-resume](https://github.com/SakhriHoussem/vue-resume) - a live resume builder using VueJs
 - [graphieros/graphieros.js](https://github.com/graphieros/graphieros.js) - a JS library to write in graphieros in React, or directly in your HTML.
 - [nextcloud/text](https://github.com/nextcloud/text) - 📑 Collaborative document editing using Markdown
-- [myliang/x-spreadsheet](https://github.com/myliang/x-spreadsheet) - A web-based JavaScript（canvas） spreadsheet
+- [myliang/x-spreadsheet](https://github.com/myliang/x-spreadsheet) - The project has been migrated to @wolf-table/table https://github.com/wolf-table/table
 - [doczjs/docz](https://github.com/doczjs/docz) - ✍ It has never been so easy to document your things!
 - [ueberdosis/tiptap](https://github.com/ueberdosis/tiptap) - The headless editor framework for web artisans.
 - [dyatko/arkit](https://github.com/dyatko/arkit) - JavaScript architecture diagrams and dependency graphs